ubccr/hpc-toolset-tutorial/docs/getting_started.md

 or
 `ERROR: Couldn't connect to Docker daemon at http+docker://localhost - is it running?`

 Try stopping and starting Docker (restart doesn't usually fix the problem).
 Commands for this differ depending on operating system.

 If the error persists, try:
 `export DOCKER_HOST=127.0.0.1`
 NOTE: this is only necessary on some systems so don't use it if the previous command works

+**Sometimes restarting your operating system is the only solution.**

 ### Docker Logs